LinkedSoftwareDependencies/Article-System-Components/content/configs.md

 This listing shows the definition of a new module (`oo:Module`) with compact IRI `ex:MyModule`.
 The name of the module is set with the compact IRI `requireName`, which expands to `doap:name` from the [Description of a Project (DOAP) vocabulary](https://github.com/ewilderj/doap/wiki).
 Furthermore, our module contains a single class component (`oo:Class`) with compact IRI `ex:MyModule/MyComponent`.
-Since this is a class component (subclass of `oo:Component`), this means that this components is instantiatable based on parameters.
+Since this is a class component (subclass of `oo:Component`), this means that this component is instantiatable based on parameters.
 Each component can refer to its path within a module using the `oo:componentPath` predicate (compacted as `requireElement`).
 Finally, our single component has a parameter (`oo:Parameter`) with compact IRI `ex:MyModule/MyComponent#name` that can be set when instantiating this component.